Robert Newell (politician): Legacy

 A replica of Robert Newell's 1852 Gothic Revival house is in Champoeg State Heritage Area.
 It is run as a house museum by the Oregon State Society of the Daughters of the American Revolution, who rebuilt the badly deteriorated house in time for the Oregon Centennial in 1959.
-The house retains some of the original architectural details, including some of the windows.
+The house retains some of the original architectural details, including some of the windows, doors, and door knobs.